smguru/pragmagrid.github.io/_posts/pragma32/2017-01-25-pragma32-ImportantDates.md

 short: dates
 ---

+#### February 8, 2017: contact [Lake Modeling Workshop](http://www.pragma-grid.net/pragma32-lake-workshop/) organizers if you are interested in becoming an active contributor towards a paper.

 #### March 9, 2017: last day for Registration and group-rate-guaranteed reservation at Hilton UF and Reitz Union Hotel

 #### March 15, 2017: Demo Abstract Submission deadline